serenity-is/docs/api/dotnet/Serenity.Net.Services/Serenity.Data.Mapping/InnerJoinAttribute/InnerJoinAttribute.md

 # InnerJoinAttribute constructor (1 of 4)
 **namespace:** *[Serenity.Data.Mapping](../../README.md#serenity.data.mapping-namespace)*   **assembly**: *[Serenity.Net.Services](../../README.md)*

-Adds a inner join on foreign key.
+Adds an inner join on foreign key.
 Use this version only on properties with ForeignKey attribute.

 ```csharp
 public InnerJoinAttribute(string alias)